Products

 Contrast Agent2

 Fresenius Kabi’s FDA-approved generic Iodixanol is made with quality ingredients and is safe and effective.
-Iodixanol provides you with an option that is chemically equivalent and fully substitutable to Visipaque®.* Now you have a choice.
+Iodixanol provides you with an option that is bioequivalent and fully substitutable to Visipaque®.* Now you have a choice.

-Fresenius Kabi’s Iodixanol Injection, USP is fully substitutable and chemically equivalent to Visipaque®.*
+Fresenius Kabi’s Iodixanol Injection, USP is fully substitutable to Visipaque®.*

 1. Visipaque Package Insert, July 2020